tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ## Troubleshooting

-Don't forget the SubscriberCheck validation requires the device to enable Mobile Data.
+Don't forget the SubscriberCheck validation requires the device to enable mobile data.
 Because we have attached a *HttpLoggingInterceptor* you can use adb logs to debug your SubscriberCheck:

 ```code